-This Michelin-starred restaurant at The Halkin Hotel comes from the Arzak family - famed for their eponymous, three Michelin-starred restaurant in San Sebastian, Spain.
+This Michelin-starred restaurant at COMO The Halkin hotel comes from the Arzak family - famed for their eponymous, three Michelin-starred restaurant in San Sebastian, Spain.
 Ametsa offers a similarly intricate showcase of New Basque cuisine, with contemporary interpretations of classic dishes from the north-east of Spain.

 The menu might include dishes such as seasonal vegetables with sesame and summer truffle, grouse with dry apricot mousse and golden berries, suckling pig on a bed of carob crumbs, and leche 'tostada' con helado de piña asada - a dessert of clove custard, toasted milk and pineapple ice cream.

 A tasting menu - with or without wine pairing - is available alongside the a la carte at dinner, with a set lunch menu (currently £29 for three courses) offering a more accessible option.
 Sherries and Spanish wine dominate the wine list.

 Lunch menus start from £29, including tapas starters.
 The restaurant is located close to Knightsbridge and Victoria, just off Hyde Park Corner.

 Ametsa also has a private dining room that can be reserved separately for an intimate gathering of up to 28 guests or in conjunction with the restaurant for a larger function accommodating up to 70.

 Ametsa achieved a Michelin star within the first six months of opening.